ekaratnida/Data_Streaming_and_Realtime_Analytics/Week05/2025/readme.md

    INSERT INTO movie (title, sale_ts, ticket_total_value) VALUES ('Aliens', '2019-07-18T10:00:00Z', 10);
    ```
 7. At control-center, click menu topic -> you will see 'movie' topic -> streaming messaging updated every 5 seconds (because of 'bulk' mode)
+8. Upload sink.json file to the same place at 5.
+9. Goto 'mysql' of sink and run the same commands as 6. but use the select instead of insert and change the table from 'movie' to 'movie_tb'.

 ### 2. Example of timestamp
 ```